 But the fact remains that the river is a leading cause of infant and child mortality in India.
 We have a hard time watching the people in the river – especially the children – once we’ve read all of the facts.

 The Ganga Aarti

-After a full and exhausting day, we decided it was time to get out of the relentless rain and headed back to the hotel for dinner.
-We made arrangements to meet up with Prakesh again the next morning to continue our exploration of the city.
+After a full and exhausting day, it’s finally time to get out of the relentless rain and head back to the hotel for dinner.
+We make arrangements to meet up with Prakesh again in the morning to continue our exploration of the city.